-The best dropshippers often research as many trends as possible to find products with moderate and high search volumes.
+The best dropshippers often research as many trends as possible to find a dropshipping product with moderate and high search volumes.
 They then narrow the scope by looking at what has few results or competition that isn’t capitalizing (poor websites, challenging to order, etc.).

 After that, they’re researching suppliers as well as the health of those supplier’s local economies and potential competitors.